faw21/Database-Management-Project/README.md

 Find the availability of a route at every stop on a specific day and time.
 ```

+### File Description ###
--db.sql: used to create tables
+ - db.sql: used to create tables

--data.sql: contains all the data of the railway system
+ - data.sql: contains all the data of the railway system

--functions.sql: contains all functions mentioned above
+ - functions.sql: contains all functions mentioned above

--Database.java: user interface
+ - Database.java: user interface

 ---